 Turquoise Information

-From a common definition, turquoise is a hydrous phosphate of aluminum and copper, Al2(OH)3PO4 H2O+Cu.
-However, Stone Mountain Turquoise has very unique combinations of minerals that produce many various colors, shapes and sizes of turquoise.
-The rock formations in the area have been studied vigorously over the years, andesite-rhyolite, limonite, porphyry iron, hornblende quartz monzodiorite, argillaceous, and carbonate sedimentary rocks including evaporites on some mountain peaks are but a few.
+Turquoise is a hydrous phosphate of aluminum and copper, Al2(OH)3PO4 H2O+Cu.
+Stone Mountain Turquoise on the other hand has very unique combinations of minerals that produce many colors, shapes and sizes of turquoise.
+The rock formations in the area have been well studied.
+Andesite-rhyolite, limonite, porphyry iron, hornblende quartz monzodiorite, argillaceous, and carbonate sedimentary rocks including evaporates are found there.

-These rock formations went through many different changes throughout pre-historic periods.
+These rock formations went through many earth changes throughout prehistoric periods.
 Some were gradual and others abrupt and violent.
-Often times we find blended rock formations that appear to be burned, melted then pressured into to a crystalline structure.
-We also find formations that might be considered to be “mineral vugs”.
-We consistently find two types of turquoise, “turquoise nuggets” and “vein turquoise“.
+Blended rock formations that appear to be burned, melted then pressured into to a crystalline structure.
+We also found formations appear as “mineral vugs”.
+There were however two consistent types of turquoise, “turquoise nuggets” and “vein turquoise“.

 In our opinion this is the finest grade material we have ever seen!
 The translucent turquoise is absolutely remarkable!
 In general in runs in thin veins of varying colors, a good majority of the translucent material is a beautiful Blue-Green color.
 Much of the translucent turquoise runs within cracks in vicinity of large bodies of quartz that are speckled throughout the deposit.
 There is always an exception and we sometimes find translucent material that is botroydial, has quartz matrix or even a block like shape. in 1987 a Gemology was performed by the late Allen E. Lombardo.
 He found that our midgrade material had varying translucence.
 This was an interesting discovery for us, and since that time we have discovered a larger variety of translucent material.
 Hold one of these slabs up to your standard desk lamp and you will see what we mean.